 Ericsson’s mission is to lead transformation through mobility.
 Ericsson's mission statement says, "We empower our customers to connect people and transform industries, as well as address some of the most pressing challenges of our time like climate change, and in doing so create a more sustainable world."

-Sony Ericsson got in the alliance on 1st October 2001 and the main objective of this joint venture is “to develop an alliance that would allow Ericsson to reduce spending on the costly development of next generation mobile phones at a time when many European telecom companies see their inventories piling up as the world’s cell phone market is growing much more slowly.”
+Sony Ericsson got into the alliance on 1st October 2001 and the main objective of this joint venture is “to develop an alliance that would allow Ericsson to reduce spending on the costly development of next-generation mobile phones at a time when many European telecom companies see their inventories piling up as the world’s cell phone market is growing much more slowly.”

-Joint ventures often failed because of companies not being able to build customer base products, due to which customers switched to other competitive products that provides them more reliable and innovative products.
-This is also the main reason of failure of joint venture of Sony Ericsson.
+Joint ventures often failed because of companies not being able to build customer base products, due to which customers switched to other competitive products that provide them with more reliable and innovative products.
+This is also the main reason for the failure of a joint venture with Sony Ericsson.

-They were providing innovative products but marketing strategy was not as much effective that they could attract customers.
+They were providing innovative products but their marketing strategy was not as effective and they could not attract customers.

 Ericsson - Business Model